SPGUERRERO912/EIF400-II-2024-Planeta_BIES-05-3pm-Joel-Ramirez-Vargas/README.md

 ## Overview
 This project provides a formal solution to the BIES exercise using design patterns.
 Specifically, it leverages the Template Method and Abstract Factory patterns to deliver a structured and flexible implementation.

+## Getting started
+To get started with the project, you need to have the following prerequisites installed on your system:
+- Java Development Kit (JDK) 22
+- Apache Maven 3.6.3 or higher

-## Steps to build and run the project
+## Steps to build the project
-- Download the jar
+1. Download the JAR file to your local machine.
-- Open the terminal on the folder where the jar is downloaded
+2. Open a terminal and navigate to the directory where the JAR file is located.
-- Run the following commands
+3. Run the following Maven commands to compile, test, generate documentation, package, deploy, and install the project:

-  1. mvn compile
+- mvn compile
-  2. mvn test
+- mvn test
-  3. mvn javadoc:javadoc
+- mvn javadoc:javadoc
-  4. mvn package
+- mvn package
-  5. mvn deploy
+- mvn deploy
-  6. mvn clean install
+- mvn clean install

+## To build the project
+Use the following command
-  7. java -jar planeta_bies-05-03pm-1.3.1.jar
+- java -jar planeta_bies-05-03pm-1.3.1.jar